 A dear friend is having surgery today, and as I began to think about how I could assist with her recovery, I decided to share some tips.
 Over 40 million people go under the knife every year in the U.S. This is an astounding number.
 While good health and preventative care can keep you out of the hospital, many surgeries are unavoidable.
-Here are some pointers to help prep and recovery.
+Here are some pointers to help prep and surgery recovery.
 Share this with those you love.

 Begin a few weeks out with surgery prep.
 While there is no need to alter your daily routine drastically (starting with a sudden change of lifestyle can stress your system), there are a few measures you can take to make the procedure easier on your body and to foster healing.
 Start with diet: get good, high quality proteins, the base of tissue repair.
 Consume about half of your body weight (in grams) of protein daily.
 If you weigh 140, get 70 – 80 grams.
 A palm-sized portion is about 15-20 grams.
 High quality proteins are wild fish (not farmed), organic poultry, and especially red meat (bison, beef) and lamb, which are high in zinc and iron, essential for healing.
 Raw dairy, if you are not allergic, is very rich in immunoglobulins to help boost your immune system.
 Whey protein added to smoothies can be a good substitute.